Prescription Drugs; I-SaveRx; Governor; Reimportation

 (2) Illinois has expended significant time and resources conducting required inspections of the participating foreign pharmacies to ensure safety and quality;

-(3) Effective July 1, 2006, Illinois selected a new pharmacy benefits manager, Pegasus Health Services Limited, a vendor with extensive experience in the international prescription drug services industry and with existing relationships with licensed pharmacies in Canada, United Kingdom, Australia, and New Zealand;
+(3) Effective July 1, 2006, Illinois selected a new pharmacy benefits manager, Pegasus Health Services Limited, a vendor with extensive experience in the international prescription drug services industry and with existing relationships with licensed pharmacies in Canada, the United Kingdom, Australia, and New Zealand;

 (4) Since Illinois implemented the I-SaveRx prescription drug program, Wisconsin, Missouri, Kansas, and Vermont have joined the program as participating states;